 - increases access to affordable, nutritious food by 50%, where “waste” becomes a resource,

 - creates 50 new circular businesses and collaborations, and

 - increases circular economic value by 50 per cent.

 A key component of this living lab is the CFE iHub at Innovation Guelph.

-The CFE iHub supports the creation of new businesses and collaborations that contribute to a circular food economy through the development of circular food solutions.
+The CFE iHub supports the creation of new businesses and collaborations that contribute to a circular economy through the development of circular solutions.
 Led by Innovation Guelph, it links multiple business support organizations in Guelph-Wellington, creating a “no wrong door” model to ensure easy access across the region.
-These organizations, known as CFE iHub Front Doors, include:
+These organizations, known as the front doors, include:

-Two Connectors have been engaged to strengthen connections and share information among the Main Doors, across the broader network of Our Food Future collaborators and out into the community.
-To maintain a focus on rural-urban integration, the Connectors are based at Innovation Guelph.
+Two dedicated CFE iHub connectors have been engaged to build and strengthen connections and share information among the front doors, across the broader network of Our Food Future collaborators and into the community.

-The CFE iHub contributes to the development of a sustainable regional food ecosystem by facilitating collaborations between businesses and by fostering circular economy principles.
-It engages with stakeholders across the rural-urban ecosystem to support the discovery, assessment, and analysis of problems in the current food system, especially as they relate to waste, inefficiency, and information gaps.
-In working towards a Circular Food Economy, the CFE iHub and Connectors facilitate problem surfacing-solution generating activities and in-depth challenge, idea lab and hackathon events that engage the Guelph-Wellington community (see Full Circle Model).
+The CFE iHub contributes to the development of a sustainable regional ecosystem by facilitating collaborations between businesses and by fostering circular economy principles.
+It engages with stakeholders across the rural-urban ecosystem to support the discovery, assessment and analysis of problems in the current food and environment systems.
+It especially addresses the its relationship to waste, inefficiency, and information gaps.
+In working towards a Circular Economy in collaboration with the COIL initiative, the CFE iHub team facilitates problem-surfacing and solution-generating activities and offers services like the CFE Digital Passport, ReSource Exchange, and Circular Food southern Ontario.